thisavoropaev/deno-oauth-1.0a/README.md

 To publish a new version to JSR and GitHub Releases:

-1. Make sure your changes are pushed to the `main` branch and CI passes (tests, lint, fmt).
+1. Make sure all changes are merged into the `main` branch and that CI passes (tests, lint, formatting).
-2. Update the `version` field in `deno.json` (e.g., `1.2.3`).
+2. Update the `version` field in `deno.json` (for example, `1.2.3`).
-3. (Optionally) Update `CHANGELOG.md` with release notes.
+3. (Optional) Update `CHANGELOG.md` with release notes.
-4. Create a git tag matching the new version (e.g., `v1.2.3`):
+4. Create a git tag that matches the new version (for example, `v1.2.3`):
    ```sh
    git tag v1.2.3
    git push origin v1.2.3
    ```
-5. The release workflow will:
+5. After pushing the tag, the release workflow will automatically:
-   - Ensure the latest CI on `main` is green
+   - Check formatting, lint, and run tests
-   - Run checks again
+   - Verify that the tag version matches the version in `deno.json`
-   - Publish the package to [JSR](https://jsr.io/@thisavoropaev/oauth-1a)
+   - Publish the package to [JSR](https://jsr.io/@thisavoropaev/oauth-1a) using OIDC (no token required)
-   - Create a GitHub Release with this tag
+   - Create a GitHub Release for this tag

-**Note:** No automatic release or publication happens on push to `main` — only when you push a new tag.
+**Important:** Publishing only happens when you push a new tag that matches the version in `deno.json`.
+Pushing to `main` does not trigger a release automatically.

 ## License